Swig-DPI/London_Energy_Consumption/README.md

 ## Data
   * The data was composed of sets of CSV's.
 There was daily and hourly data for the energy and weather data.
 I chose to pick the hourly data sets.
   *  The data was taken from Kraggle and is located here: https://www.kaggle.com/jeanmidev/smart-meters-in-london .
+  * The data consisted of Acorns which are regions.
+Each Acorn is made up of multiple blocks.
+Each block has multiple smrt meters.